 I initially met with the SLT to outline the premise of DEAR.
 The first most important issue at this stage was when DEAR time would occur.
-After numerous discussions, it was decided that the practical subject P.E and subjects on short rotations such as C.D.T and Home Economics, would be avoided.
+It was decided that the practical subject P.E and subjects on short rotations such as C.D.T and Home Economics, would be avoided.
 Across the 5 days, 2 sessions would be tutor group sessions and the other 3 would come from the curriculum.
 The DEAR timetable would be changed every half term to ensure that the same subjects were not ‘hit’ too often.

 The second concern related to which students would undertake DEAR time.
 There was a feeling from many that Year 11 should not be involved in the initiative as they could not afford to lose curriculum time.
 As such, Only Years 7-10 were involved in DEAR.

 Once the timetable had been agreed upon for the first half term, it was time to launch the initiative with staff.
 I had already informally discussed the initiative with some staff and was broadly met with support.
 There were some concerns about student engagement.
 Most felt that students would forget texts, not be motivated to read and the time would be wasted.
 To combat these fears, I reiterated the need for us to model reading to the students.
 Having undertaken private reading sessions in my English classes for many years, I knew that they were most effective when I was reading.
 My focus seemed to generate their focus.
-I provided staff with folders for their classrooms which contained extracts from novels, short stories and interesting articles.
-I encouraged them to add to the folders on a regular basis.
+Providing staff with folders for their classrooms which contained extracts from novels, short stories and interesting articles, I encouraged them to add to the folders on a regular basis.
 I also suggested that with their tutor groups, staff read to them on occasion.
 This worked particularly well with year groups that were enrolled upon the Accelerated Reader scheme.